brettz9/asyouwish/README.md

 sites in their name, read or destroy their local files, etc. etc. Yes, this is dangerous stuff, but that capability is also available to regular addons, and can be used to provide useful functionality to users (e.g., a password manager, a file browser, etc.).
-This addon just makes it all explicit and slightly easier for developers to create.
+This add-on makes explicit exactly what is being requested of users and somewhat easier for developers to create.

 The API mirrors the Mozilla Add-ons SDK API, so there is little new for developers to learn who are familiar with this API.
 It is also hoped